 Enjoy New Zealand’s incredible natural environment

 Stay in a lodge the heart of Auckland

 What to expect and how you'll make an impact

 New Zealand is considered one of the purest, most environmentally friendly countries in the world.
 However, it takes a lot of work and conservation activities to keep waterways clean and ecosystems thriving.
 This is often done by local charities, who operate with limited resources and have a high need for volunteers.

 As a Coast and Waterway Conservation volunteer you’ll be outdoors, helping with a variety of activities in order to conserve and preserve the stunning local beaches, waterways and islands.
-A primary focus of the project is on the restoration of an important piece of traditional Māori land.
-You’ll get the unique opportunity to volunteer with members from a local iwi (Māori community), gaining cultural insights and traditional knowledge while learning about New Zealand’s history and the importance of restoration work.
+A primary focus of the project is on the restoration of important Māori land.
+You may even get the unique opportunity to volunteer with members from a local iwi (Māori community), gaining cultural insights and traditional knowledge while learning about New Zealand’s history and the importance of restoration work.